mimafogeus2/hackathon-packing-list/README.md

 - **Headphones (consider active noise cancellation) + Music/Noise** or **Earplugs** - In most hackathons, you'll find yourself in an open space.
 For when you'll need to concentrate, don't forget to get your favorite method of noise masking.
 If you don't use or don't like automatically generated playlists that various music services (and Youtube) offer, consider preparing your own work music playlist.
 A non-music alternative to mask noises are noise generators.
 You'll find many, both abstract (e.g. white noise) and atmospheric (e.g. nature or coffee shop ambience) generators at many dedicated websites (e.g. [MyNoise](https://mynoise.net/)).
+Be prepared with downloaded/local music/noise in case you'll have connection problems.
 - **Notebook and Pens** - These might end up being the closest thing to a whiteboard you'll have access too.

 ## Health